percolate/mentions/README.md

 *suggestionsListener(SuggestionsListener suggestionsListener)*

-- The SuggestionsListener interface has the method displaySuggestions(boolean display).
+- The SuggestionsListener interface has the method displaySuggestions(final boolean display).
 It will inform you on whether to show or hide a suggestions drop down.

 *queryListener(QueryListener queryListener)*

-- The QueryListener interface has the method onQueryReceived(String query).
+- The QueryListener interface has the method onQueryReceived(final String query).
 The library will provide you with a valid query that you could use to filter and search for mentions.
+For example, if the user types @Tes, the callback will receive "Tes" as the query.

 # Running Tests
 The library contains unit tests written in [Kotlin](https://kotlinlang.org/) with [Mockito](http://mockito.org/) and